 Eastern gray squirrels typically live up to 3 years in the wild, though some wild squirrels have been found to reach the ripe age of 13.

-If you are interested in attracting squirrels to your backyard while minimizing potential conflicts, then visit the Squirrels in Maryland page.
+If you are interested in attracting squirrels to your backyard while minimizing potential conflicts, then click here for the Squirrels in Maryland page.
 However, gray squirrels can cause damage to backyard plantings, bird feeders and can get indoors.
-If you are having problems with gray squirrels, then you should consult the Wildlife Problems Webpage or call the nuisance wildlife hotline at 1-877-463-6497.
-In addition, the Living With Wildlife page details some ways to prevent human-wildlife conflicts.
+If you are having problems with gray squirrels, then you should click here for the Wildlife Problems Webpage or call the nuisance wildlife hotline at 1-877-463-6497.

 Gray squirrels are managed as small game species in Maryland.
 To learn more about small game management, then click here.

 The conspicuous bushy tail of the gray squirrel has many uses.
 It is used for balance, for heat, as an umbrella, for communication and as a rudder when swimming.

 Call toll-free in *Maryland* at 1-877-620-8DNR (8367)

 Out of State: 410-260-8DNR (8367)